GOGANDA SUPPORT SERVICES

-Goganda Support Services was created specifically to assist Albertans with the preparation of applications for co-decision-making, guardianship, trusteeship, guardianship and or trusteeship reviews, examination and approval of trusteeship accounts and applications for urgent orders.
+Goganda Support Services was created specifically to assist all Albertans with the preparation of applications for co-decision-making, guardianship, trusteeship, guardianship and or trusteeship reviews, examination and approval of trusteeship accounts and applications for urgent orders.
 Applications are prepared in accordance with the Adult Guardianship and Trusteeship Act and AGTA Regulations.
 You will receive assistance and support from the beginning to the end of the application process.
 Services are provided throughout Alberta and beyond.

 The person you are applying to be guardian and or trustee for is referred to as the adult.
 When the person has a guardian and or trustee appointed he/she is referred to as the represented adult.